Fake news hinders Africa's fight against COVID | DW | 31.12.2021

 Since December 2020, the WHO has been working with 20 partners in Africa.
 They formed the Africa Infodemic Response Alliance, whose aim is to debunk dangerous myths about the pandemic and COVID vaccines.

-"We identify misinformation with our social media listening tools and track it as it spreads rapidly," Sergio Cecchini, WHO's infodemic manager, told DW.
+"We identify misinformation with our social media listening tools and track it as it spreads rapidly," Cecchini said.

-"We immediately create a video debunking the rumor and providing accurate information."
+"We immediately create a video debunking the rumor and providing accurate information," he added.

-The network said it has produced more than 250 videos so far, reaching about 170 million people in Africa.
+The network said it had produced more than 250 videos so far, reaching about 170 million people in Africa.

-It works to educate people across the continent with accurate facts about the pandemic.
+It works to educate people across the continent with facts about the pandemic.

 "We are trying to find gaps in knowledge and fill them with correct information," Cecchini said.

-The editor at Africa Check, a group of fact-checkers in Kenya, Alphonce Shiundu, explained that their work is crucial in ensuring that people don't get the wrong information on the pandemic.
+Alphonce Shiundu, the editor at Africa Check, a group of fact-checkers in Kenya, told DW that such work is crucial to ensuring that people don't get the wrong information on the pandemic.
 His team has also found that even prominent people give dangerous advice.

-"The governor of Nairobi distributed alcohol to the poor in the slums — it was cognac — and told them it helped disinfect the throat and protected against COVID-19," Shiundu said in an interview with DW.
+"The governor of Nairobi distributed alcohol to the poor in the slums — it was cognac — and told them it helped disinfect the throat and protected against COVID-19," Shiundu said.

-Apparently, the politician thought that alcoholic drinks might protect them because hand sanitizers also contain alcohol.
+Apparently, the politician thought that alcoholic drinks might protect people because hand sanitizers also contain alcohol.

-Misinformation is a big problem in Kenya and other African countries, according to Shiundu.
+Misinformation is a big problem in Kenya and other African countries, Shiundu said.

 "We did a training with journalists.
-One participant told us that some of her friends came to her after she had been vaccinated and said that she was now infertile," he said, stressing how widespread conspiracy theories are about the COVID vaccines.
+One participant told us that some of her friends came to her after she had been vaccinated and said that she was now infertile," he said.

-It was also not uncommon for economic interests to be behind dubious reports with which providers wanted to sell miracle cures against COVID or other diseases.
+It was also not uncommon for economic interests to be behind dubious reports with which providers wanted to sell miracle cures for COVID-19 or other diseases.

 In Ghana, a similarly doubtful message recently went viral in a video that was viewed 19,000 times on Facebook, said Rabiu Alhassan, editor-in-chief atGhanaFact in Accra.